hkirk/swtafp-slides/slides/01/01-intro.md

 * imperative programing one would
   * use statements to modify state
-  * how the program should achieve its goal
+  * focus on how the program should achieve its goal
 * declarative the focus is on
   * expressing commands
-  * what should be accomplished
+  * focus on what should be accomplished

 ----

 ### Side effects

 - Changing value of varible
 - IO from external source
 - Throwing exception
-- -> We are going to try minimize side effects and controlflow - **not** removing them altogheter
+- -> We are going to try minimize and control side effects and controlflow - **not** removing them altogheter

 ----